fusionjs/fusion-core/README.md

 import SomeComponent from './components/some-component';
 import App, {ElementToken} from 'fusion-core';
 const app = new App();
-app.configure(ElementToken, <SomeComponent />);
+app.register(ElementToken, <SomeComponent />);
 ```

-The element token is used to configure the root element with the fusion app.
+The element token is used to register the root element with the fusion app.
 This is typically a react/preact element.

 ##### RenderToken